-All parcels lots created by a subdivision must have adequate routine and emergency access.
-The subdivider will be required to design and improve all roads, streets and alleys that are part of the subdivision in accordance with Table 3.1. in a manner that achieves General Plan goals to avoid or minimize environmental impacts from road construction, such as tree removal or landform alteration, to serve lots created by subdividing.
-Roads shall be the minimum width necessary to meet the health and safety requirements of the Public Works, Fire, and other County departments.
-Required improvements and rights-of-way shall be as specified in Table 3.2.
-In addition, road improvements shall be designed and built to the standard specifications contained in either the "San Mateo County Standard Drawings for Public Improvements" or other roadway standards adopted by the Public Works Department.
+All lots created by a subdivision must have adequate routine and emergency access.
+The subdivider will be required to design and improve all roads, streets and alleys that are part of the subdivision in accordance with the standard specifications contained in either the "San Mateo County Standard Drawings for Public Improvements" or other roadway standards adopted by the Public Works Department.
+In locations where the foregoing are not applicable, then the standards specified in Table 3.1 shall be applied in a manner that achieves General Plan goals to avoid or minimize environmental impacts from road construction, such as tree removal or landform alteration, to serve lots created by subdividing.
+Roads shall be the minimum width necessary to meet the health and safety requirements of the Public Works, Fire, and other County departments a.
+Exception for Topography/Special Physical Conditions b.
+Special Requirements to Ensure Area Plan Compliance